A New York Minute

 to take one more picture.
 As she turned around, I started to go down on one knee, then all of a

 sudden, a bicyclist race passed by and almost hit me.
 Once she saw me, Sheila started to cry

 and was speechless.
-It happened so fast I don’t really remember what else I said other than,
+It happened so fast that I don’t really remember what else I said other than,